Skip to main content

 • The programs are in place to meet the needs of students excelling in the area of mathematics and those in need of remediation.

-• In the early childhood and primary grades (K-2), the development of number sense and mathematical concepts are introduced through hands on learning experiences.
+• In the early childhood and primary grades (K-1), the development of number sense and mathematical concepts are introduced through hands on learning experiences.

 • At the middle school level (6-7) an emphasis is placed on refining basic computation skills with whole numbers, decimal numbers, and fractions.
 Students increase their knowledge of integers, ratios, proportions, percents and begin the fundamental concepts of pre-algebra.

-• Students excelling in the area of mathematics have an opportunity to complete a high school level Algebra I and Geometry I using Florida Virtual School.
+• Students excelling in the area of mathematics have an opportunity to complete a high school level Algebra I Honors and Geometry I Honors using Florida Virtual School.